umappp

 .

-Value in \((0, 1)\) for the \(b\) parameter for the fuzzy set membership strength calculations.
-Larger values yield an earlier decay in membership strength with increasing distance between observations.
+Value in \((0, 1)\) for the \(b\) parameter for the fuzzy set membership confidence calculations.
+Larger values yield an earlier decay in membership confidence with increasing distance between observations.

 If this or Options::a

-is set to zero, a suitable value for this parameter is automatically determined from the values provided to Options::spread
+are unset, a suitable value for this parameter is automatically determined from Options::spread

 and Options::min_dist